Fishing is one of those sports/pastimes/hobbies that can require a lot of stuff – especially for dedicated, diehard enthusiasts.

 Still, the best tackle box will be the one that works for you and your needs.
 It might not even be a branded product – and something you’ve fashioned for yourself at home.

 What makes a fishing backpack better than a regular one?

-It’s perfectly accessible to use regular backpacks to carry your fishing gear – but they’re just not going to have dedicated pockets, compartments and storage options for your tackle.
+It’s perfectly acceptable to use regular backpacks to carry your fishing gear – but they’re just not going to have dedicated pockets, compartments and storage options for your tackle.